Skip to content

 Adding a new sensor class

-You will need to add code for your new sensor class in the following existing files:
+Add code for your new sensor class to these existing files:

-: add a free icon from Font Awesome in the $icons array.doc/Developing/os/Health-Information.md
+• LibreNMS/Enum/Sensor.php: add accordingly, find free icon from Font Awesome

-: add human-readable names and units for the sensor class in English, feel free to do so for other languages as well.
+• lang/en/sensors.php: add human-readable names and units for the sensor class in English.
+You can also add other languages.

 Create and populate new files for the sensor class in the following places:

-: add human-readable names and units for the sensor class in English, feel free to do so for other languages as well.
+• lang/en/sensors.php: add human-readable names and units for the sensor class in English, feel You can also add other languages.

 Create and populate new files for the sensor class in the following places: